 Christopher Freeze is a life member of the Aircraft Owners and Pilots Association (AOPA), Experimental Aircraft Association (EAA), National Aeronautic Association (NAA), National Association of Flight Instructors (NAFI), Society of Aviation and Flight Educators (SAFE), American Institute of Aeronautics and Astronautics (AIAA), American Geophysical Union (AGU), Civil Aviation Medical Association (CAMA), National Eagle Scout Association (NESA), Air Force Association (AFA), State Guard Association of the United States (SGAUS), Mensa, and California Pilots Association, as well as a full member of the International Society of Air Safety Investigators (ISASI), American Meteorological Society (AMS), Royal Meteorological Society (RMetS), and Royal Aeronautical Society (RAeS), an Upper Freeman of the Honourable Company of Air Pilots, and an Associate Fellow of the Royal Institute of Navigation.

-Although presently in the full-time employ of the U.S. federal government, Christopher is available for freelance writing projects, book editing, and consultation services on a case-by-case basis, and adds expertise, credibility, and value to your team.
+Although presently in the full-time employ of the U.S. federal government, where he actively works to improve aviation safety, Christopher is available for freelance writing projects, book editing, and consultation services on a case-by-case basis, and adds expertise, credibility, and value to your team.